 As a regenerative medicine specialist, Dr. Penhollow offers several treatments that effectively relieve your pain by reducing inflammation and actively healing the damaged tissues.
 Your treatment may include:

-Dr. Penhollow takes a sample of your blood and separates the platelets to produce PRP.
+Dr. Penhollow takes a sample of your blood and separates the platelets in a centrifuge to produce PRP.
 After she injects PRP at the injured tissues causing your neck or back pain, the platelets release growth factors.
 Growth factors then accelerate healing and regulate inflammation.

-Dr. Penhollow offers stem cell therapy using autologous orthobiologics, which means she uses your own stem cells harvested from bone marrow in your hip.
+Dr. Penhollow offers bone marrow derived stem cell therapy using autologous orthobiologics, which means she uses your own stem cells harvested from bone marrow in your hip.

 This treatment, called bone marrow aspirate concentrate (BMAC) therapy, produces results because bone marrow contains adult stem cells called mesenchymal stem cells (MSCs).

 After Dr. Penhollow separates and concentrates MSCs, she injects them next to the damaged tissues in your spine.
-MSCs regenerate new discs, ligaments, tendons, muscles, and other tissues.
+MSCs can differentiate into the tissues of the musculoskeletal system such as spinal discs, ligaments, tendons, muscles, and other tissues.

-During a prolotherapy treatment, Dr. Penhollow injects a solution containing sugar and a local anesthetic.
-The sugar activates the healing response, which in turn recruits platelets and stem cells to the area.
+During a prolotherapy treatment, Dr. Penhollow injects a solution containing a concentrated dextrose ("sugar water") and a local anesthetic.
+The dextrose solution activates the healing response, which in turn recruits circulating platelets and stem cells in the blood stream to the area targeted with the therapy.

 Dr. Penhollow may recommend treatment with EmSculpt® to strengthen your core muscles and stabilize your spine.
 EmSculpt uses electromagnetic energy to stimulate the growth of new muscle tissue.
 Increasing muscle mass around the spine can help prevent future spine pain.